AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

 Since we're only going to draw hexagons, we can also omit the numSides input parameter.
+Next up is how to draw a bunch of hexagons and arrange them into a tightly packed grid.

 <h2><a name='grid'></a>Constructing a Grid</h2>
 <div class="row gtr-50 gtr-uniform">